hennessyevan/veklabs.com/content/reports/10 Best Locations To Film and Photoshoot In Calgary.md

 ### [Mt.
 Pleasant View Point](https://goo.gl/maps/GbhBsuxFvL8c5nAn9)

-This lookout of the downtown skyline is our Directors favorite view of downtown calgary.
+This lookout of the downtown skyline is our Directors' favorite view of downtown Calgary.
 You truly get the sense of the sprawling downtown core from this vantage point.
-When the sun sets, beautiful reflections from the skyline glazing emerge and interesting shadows passing through the East/West bound streets of downtown.
+When the sun sets, beautiful reflections from the skyline glazing emerge, and interesting shadows passing through the East/Westbound streets of downtown.

 ![left](https://picsum.photos/id/1023/400/400)

 ### [Inglewood 9th Ave Main Street](https://goo.gl/maps/bG3n63arKbL5ZNiT6)

-Quirky Inglewood is home to shops selling vintage furniture, indie fashion and rare vinyl, and offers an eclectic dining scene spanning Vietnamese, Mediterranean and modern Canadian cuisine.
+Quirky Inglewood is home to shops selling vintage furniture, indie fashion, and rare vinyl, and offers an eclectic dining scene spanning Vietnamese, Mediterranean, and modern Canadian cuisine.
 The Esker Foundation and indie galleries show contemporary art, while city history is chronicled at the 1875-built Fort Calgary.
 Music venues like Festival Hall stage folk and alternative gigs.
 This place is a must on any content creators list!

 ### [Stephen Ave](https://goo.gl/maps/gPSMQ5gyiRwp8U7PA)